M-Exley/andorra-hikes-api/README.md

 - _RESOLVED_ by adding a class dynamically on creation - a new move for me

-4. I had to dedicate a fair amount of time in trying to figure out a way to get the filtered parish options first to display in the hike list master container and then to get the colours to apply using the existing IDs.
+4. I had to dedicate a fair amount of time to trying to figure out a way to get the filtered parish options first to display in the hike list master container and then to get the colours to apply using the existing IDs.
 The main issue is the format: #Andorra-la-Vella - capitalised and hyphenated:

 ![difficulty-one](src/images/difficulty-one.png)